-Washington-Baltimore is 1 of 15 metropolitan areas in the United States, and 1 of 5 areas in the South region of the country, for which locality compensation cost data are now available.
-Washington-Baltimore's over-the-year increase of 1.8 percent in total compensation ranked 12th highest of the 15 published areas in June 2015.
-Among the other areas, percent changes in total compensation ranged from 4.3 percent in Seattle to 1.0 percent in Dallas and Detroit from June 2014 to June 2015.
-With an increase of 1.5 percent, Washington-
+Miami is 1 of 15 metropolitan areas in the United States and 1 of 5 areas in the South region of the country for which locality compensation cost data are now available.
+Among these 15 largest areas, over-the-year percentage changes in the cost of compensation ranged from 4.3 percent in Seattle to 1.0 percent in both Dallas and Detroit in June 2015; for wages and salaries, Minneapolis and Seattle registered the largest increases (3.2 percent each) while Washington registered the smallest (1.5 percent).
+(See chart 2.)